fbristow/rippledoc/doc/faq.md

 Python but which could easily be rewritten in any number of other languages.

 Under the hood, Rippledoc uses [Pandoc](http://johnmacfarlane.net/pandoc/) to do the heavy lifting.
 Although Pandoc can translate between various markup formats, Rippledoc is only using it to convert Markdown to HTML.
-There are many other Markdown implementations that you could use if you wanted to (a bunch are listed at [the Markdown wiki](http://xbeta.org/wiki/show/Markdown) and the [Markdown Wikipedia page](http://en.wikipedia.org/wiki/Markdown)), though they might not have the excellent enhancements that Pandoc provides.
+There are many other Markdown implementations that you could use if you wanted to (most languages tend to have at least one implementation), though they might not have the excellent enhancements that Pandoc provides.
+See [CommonMark](http://commonmark.org/) for more info on Markdown and its various and sundry implementations.